 One of the best dog-friendly beaches close to the centre of Melbourne is Altona Dog Beach.
 Located just west of the city centre and Williamstown, this stretch of sand permits off-leash dogs all day-long, year-round.

-The beachside area has been recently renovated.
-It features a large unticketed carpark and a new wash down area for dogs, with multiple spraying taps at different heights.
+The beachside area was recently renovated in late 2021.
+It now features a large unticketed carpark and a wash down area for dogs, with multiple spraying taps at different heights.

-The rules for dogs have also recently changed.
-As well as the beach area, dogs are also allowed off-leash in the adjacent fenced PA Burns Reserve, but need to be kept on-leash on the paths to the beach plus stay out of the fenced conservation areas.
+The rules for dogs also changed after the renovation.
+In addition to the beach area, dogs are also allowed off-leash in the adjacent fenced PA Burns Reserve, but need to be kept on-leash on the paths to the beach plus stay out of the fenced conservation areas.

 Try and visit Altona Dog Beach at low tide, so that you can wade with your dog on the extensive flats stretching a long way off-shore.